| Are there 'alternatives' to animal experiments?

 research, can valid research replace it with truly scientific

+treatments, thus saving lives and protecting health.
 Many sound scientific methods and therapies already exist:

 Epidemiology, computer imaging, mathematical models, cell

 and tissue cultures in vitro and many others.
+It is totally irresponsible not to safeguard populations,

 all over the world, with true science.
+Doctors and Lawyers for Responsible Medicine, December

 2001.